saileille/ehm-graphics-tool/README.md

     }
 }
 ```
+> [!TIP]
-The "." refers to the directory where the `_config.json` file is located.
+> The "." refers to the directory where the `_config.json` file is located.
 Of course, we can also do this in our `Finland` folder's `_config.json` file, in which case the entry would look like this:
 ```json
 "alternatives/": {
     "ignore": true
 }
 ```
+> [!IMPORTANT]
+> Note the slash at the end!
+It is important, as it tells the script that this entry is referring to a folder, not an image.
+> [!TIP]
-Note the slash at the end.
-It is important, as it tells the script that this entry is referring to a folder, not a file.
-The script does not stop scanning the sub-folders of a folder that is set to be `ignore`d, so you can un-`ignore` sub-folders or images in a `_config.json` file, just like you can overwrite any other setting.
+> The script does not stop scanning the sub-folders of a folder that is set to be `ignore`d, so you can un-`ignore` sub-folders or images in a `_config.json` file, just like you can overwrite any other setting.

 The rest of the available settings can be found in the [_config.json](https://github.com/saileille/ehm-graphics-tool/blob/master/docs/_config.json) file of the project's `docs` folder.
 # Under the Hood